nginx/unit-docs/source/howto/cakephp.rst

    .. code-block:: console

       $ cd /path/to/
-      $ composer create-project --prefer-dist cakephp/app:4.* cakephp
+      $ composer create-project --prefer-dist cakephp/app:4.* app

-   This creates the app's directory tree at :file:`/path/to/cakephp/`.
+   This creates the app's directory tree at :file:`/path/to/app/`.
 Its :file:`webroot/` subdirectory contains both the root :file:`index.php` and the static files; if your app requires additional :file:`.php` scripts, also store them here.

+#. .. include:: ../include/howto_change_ownership.rst

 #.
 Finally, prepare and upload the app :ref:`configuration <configuration-php>`
    to Unit (note the use of :samp:`uri`, :samp:`share`, and :samp:`fallback`):